demperor1/Emperor-documentation/README.md

 - SQL  serve (for Querying and Analysis)
 - Power BI (for creating a report)
 - Ms Power Point (for Presentation)

+### Data Cleaning and Preparation
+in the initial phase of the Data cleaning and preparations,m we perform the following action,
+1. Data loading and inspection
+2. Handling missing variable
+3. Data Cleaning and formatting